Does a Metal Roof Attract Lightning?Published on Thursday September 10, 2020

 Protect Your Home From Lightning With a Metal Roof

 While roofing material plays no role in the probability of a lightning strike, a metal roof is much safer than other roofing types during storms.
 For more information about metal roofing, reach out to the experts at Long Roofing.
 Our qualified metal roofers have experience installing and repairing a variety of types of metal roofs.

-If you’re interested in scheduling a roofing consultation, call 866-270-7058 or visit us online today!
+If you’re interested in scheduling a roofing consultation, visit us online today!

 Interested in Long Home Products?